| This

 assurances, know then that you are confidently ready for them with your

-This guide was purposely designed with the sober realization that the
+children!
+This guide was purposely designed with the sober realization

-overwhelming majority of our fellow Americans would not be compelled to
+that the overwhelming majority of our fellow Americans would not be

-read such a guide until a nuclear crisis was imminent and, unfortunately,
+compelled to read such a guide until a nuclear crisis was imminent and,

-their preparation options and time to prepare then would be very limited.
+unfortunately, their preparation options and time to prepare then would

 LIST OF SUPPLIES TO ACQUIRE LOCALLY